kmixter/text-todos/README.md

 ```

 Where a TODO region starts with TODOs and has followers of the format:
-* Asterisk for a task not yet done
+* Asterisk for a task not yet done (e.g. * Not yet done)
-* Letter for day of the week (Monday, Tuesday, Wednesday, thuRsday, Friday, Saturday, suNday)
+* Letter for day of the week (Monday, Tuesday, Wednesday, thuRsday, Friday, Saturday, suNday) (e.g. M This was done on Monday)
-* Optional estimated total time expected (not remaining, total with m or h for hours or minutes)
+* Optional estimated total time expected (not remaining, total with m or h for hours or minutes) (e.g. * This will take an hour 1hr)
-* Optional due date starting with <= followed by MM/DD format (assumes next year month if month earlier)
+* Optional due date starting with <= followed by MM/DD format (assumes next year month if month earlier) (e.g. * This is due first of April <=4/1)
+* Optional time spent to date prefixed with a plus (e.g. * I have spent 55 minutes on this. +55m)

 ## Shortcuts